 Tracing decorative patterns through a delightful design, the women become entangled.

-Still in their Victorian lifestyles, the women find embroidery hoops and thread in a box.
+Still in their Victorian settings, the women find embroidery hoops and thread in a box.
 They begin to ornament themselves, but as they become entangled in their own designs, their ornamentations become grotesque.
+Mina and the Scholar end up bound together.

 A hidden heretic denounces surgically enforced virginity.